Compressed Gas Cylinders

 However, putting cylinders in the trash is a dangerous and potentially disastrous idea.
 Because of the way garbage is handled, transported, and processed gas cylinders of any kind are potentially explosive when they are disposed in the trash.
 Propane and flammable gas cylinders are especially dangerous when mishandled and have caused injuries and deaths.

-The most common compressed gas most of us use is propane.
+The most common compressed gas most homeowners use is propane.
 These cylinders include the 20-pound cylinders for BBQ grilles and the 1-pound cylinders used for camping.

 Using propane is safe as long as you follow recommended handling practices and common sense.